Automattic/wp-calypso/docs/isomorphic-routing.md

 }
 ```

 Note that in `notFoundError`, `err` is passed as an argument to `next`.
-This is how error middleware chains skip skip regular middlewares.
+This is how error middleware chains skip regular middlewares.
 The rendering middleware that is implicitly called on the server after all other middlewares are invoked uses `err.status` to set the HTTP error status.

 On the other hand, an error-handling middleware like `themeNotFound` will be called if any other middleware before it calls `next` with an error object: